Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Which Contexts are Harder to Follow?

 \subsection{Methodology}

-Models that are capable of adapting to various user contexts are useful for more individuals.
+A common approach to adapting models to different user contexts is providing these contexts as part of a prompt; models that are capable of adapting to various user contexts are broadly more useful for more individuals.
 Context-agnostic evaluations can miss out on capturing the adaptability of models to various contexts.
 We use our evaluation setting \texttt{CtxGen-CtxEval} to investigate how robustly models can adapt to different values of a contextual attribute.
 Similar to the analysis in \S\ref{sec:default}, we use the contextual attributes and follow-up QAs defined in Table~\ref{tab:default_context_qa}.
 However, we now generate adapted responses for every value of each contextual attribute where the follow-up QA (e.g., ``\emph{What is your level of expertise on this topic?}'') and a specific answer (e.g., ``\emph{Complete beginner}'') is provided to the generator.

 We similarly ask an automatic evaluator to provide absolute ratings for an adapted response (on a scale of 1-5) for response relevance for the corresponding value of each contextual attribute.
 That is, in our example above, we would obtain the rating for if the contextual attribute value were ``\emph{Complete beginner}'', ``\emph{Intermediate}'', ``\emph{Expert}'', and so on, resulting in many ratings per follow-up QA.
 We then compute the maximum difference of ratings across all values of a contextual attribute and plot these differences in Figure~\ref{fig:variance}.
 Larger differences indicate worse ability to adapt equally to all possible values of a contextual attribute.
 For example, for the follow-up question above, if the ratings to model responses were all ``4'', then the difference would be zero, meaning a model is equally adept at adapting to all expertise levels.
 But if the responses were ``5'', ``5'', ``3'', ``3'', and ``2'', then the difference would be three, which indicates existence of a failure to adapt equally well to possible values of this contextual attribute.
 These results also use \texttt{GPT-4o} as the candidate model, and \texttt{Gemini-1.5-Pro} as the evaluator.